Tak783/recipes/README.md

 * Add Unit Tests for the `RecipesFeature` Services and `CoreFoundational`
 * Add Unit and Integration Tests to `RecipesFeature` View Model, Presentation model and other supporting objects
-* Add UI Tests the Recipes Feed
+* Add UI Tests for the Recipes Feed
 * Move the mock data from `CoreTesting` into a `CoreMockData` package for re-usability accross other apps
 * Move SwiftUI presentation code for features i.e. `Recipe` into a package called `RecipesFeatureUI` to make re-usable for other apps (when necessary)
 * Move coordinator into a package called `CoreNavigation` so it can be used by other apps or for when UI features end up in their own package